cburford/notebook-classification-demo/README.md

 Requirements and Setup
 ----------------------

-I have tested on Mac OS X and Linux.
+I have tested only on Mac OS X 10.7 and Debian Linux 6.
 Python 2.7 is required.
 Other dependencies are:

 * [LIBSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/).
-If you follow the standard install process you will need to manually copy the svm.py and svmutil.py files to somewhere Python can see them.
+If you install manually from the download package you may need to copy the svm.py and svmutil.py files to somewhere Python can see them.
 * [lxml](http://lxml.de/index.html) to parse note XML.
 * [prettytable](http://code.google.com/p/prettytable/) to output a table of note classifications to the console.
 * The [Evernote SDK for Python](https://github.com/evernote/evernote-sdk-python).